Big Nate Goes for Broke: Plot

 On their way to Nate's house, the boys spot construction workers at PS 38, one of whom is Dee Dee's father.
 They ask him what has happened, and he explains that the sprinkler malfunction caused severe water damage in the gym, and much of it needs to be refurbished.
 The boys ask where they will go to school, and Dee Dee's father tells them they won't be able to, since the school will be closed for a few weeks.
 Excited at this news, the boys rush home and happily inform Nate's dad, Marty, that they've gotten a surprise break.
 Marty tells them he heard about this in an email, and informs the boys they might want to read it themselves, to their confusion.
-After reading the email, they discover in horror that PS 38 is being temporarily being relocated to Jefferson until the damage is fixed.
+After reading the email, they discover in horror that PS 38 is being temporarily relocated to Jefferson until the damage is fixed.
 Knowing that every student will be constantly made fun of at the school, the boys become enraged.

-On their first day of school at Jefferson, Nate and friends are awestruck at the niceties of Jefferson, noting the statuesque mascot and nice hallways and bathrooms.
+On their first day of school at Jefferson, Nate and friends are awestruck at the amenities of Jefferson, noting the statuesque mascot and nice hallways and bathrooms.
 Hoping they don't have to go to the same classes as Jefferson kids, the kids are happy to hear from Principal Nicholas that they will be separated, only to immediately be demoralized when they see they will be learning in mobile trailer classrooms.
 At their first lunch, the boys mock a Jefferson student for referring to the cafeteria as "a foodcourt", saying everything at the school is fancy.
 They are then shocked to find the kid wasn't just being upscale, and that the cafeteria is a real food court with actually good food.
 Before they can indulge in the amenities, Nate spots Nolan picking on Chad for being short, having stolen a seat ring from him (which Chad needs due to having injuring himself).
 Nate confronts Nolan, who proceeds to retort by mocking Nate about Teddy's ruined snow tube.
-Nolan than throws the ring like a frisbee and Nate chases it on top of a table, only to slip and fall on his wrist, breaking it.
+Nolan then throws the ring like a frisbee and Nate chases it on top of a table, only to slip and fall on his wrist, breaking it.

 Nate shows up the next day with his wrist in a cast, calling it an "embarrassing injury".
 He is heartbroken since the cast is on his right wrist, meaning he can't draw or write with it.
 During the cartooning club, Nate tries and fails to draw multiple times, and finally gives up.
 He originally had plans to submit a Dr Cesspool comic strip to a contest, but is now unable to since it is not finished.
 Dee Dee volunteers to finish it for him, creating a composite piece.
 Nate is very reluctant since Dee Dee can be odd at times, and doesn't want her to mess up his comic.
 Mr. Rosa, liking the idea, sides with Dee Dee and tells Nate to give her the comic, which he later does.